 The office is open from 08.00. and the people who work in there speak English, which makes life easier for some of us non-Greek speakers.

 You need your passport and you MUST buy a ticket before going to the boat.
 As of February 2017 the adult cost is €19 each way.
 The cost increases to €23.80 from mid-June to mid-September.
 Children go for half price.
 Departure Times (all year) are at 09.00, but with 2 or 3 extra sailings from the middle of June to the middle of September.
 The latest sailing from Corfu is 18.30.
+Apart from possible disruption due to the weather or mechanical issues the ferry should run every day of the year.

 The hydrofoil leaves from the top end of the new port.
 This means that after buying your ticket in the office you have to get to the main entrance to the Port of Corfu which is about 400m along the road, heading out of Corfu town.
 Once through the main gates turn left and head to the New Passenger Terminal, the sandy coloured building about a 100m away.
 Here you will get your passport and ticket checked.
 There is also a small Duty Free shop but few other facilities.